lesnikyan/lisapet/readme.md

     `*` and `?` doen't make sense for variable in key like `{a:b, ?,?}` because position of key is not predictable.
     `*` after `?` means the same as a just `*`.
     For better readability, it makes sense to put `?` or `*` subs in the end of pattern.

-TODO: cases with unnecessary `?` and variative num of elements `*` for ordered collections in dev.